-The remuneration of the members of the Board of Directors without executive powers consists exclusively of fixed remuneration, while the Company reimburses the members for expenses incurred
+The remuneration of the members of the Board of Directors without executive powers consists

 10. BOARD OF STATUTORY AUDITORS

 The remuneration of the Board of Statutory Auditors consists exclusively of fixed remuneration, while the Company reimburses the members for expenses incurred in the performance of their duties.